 Taking baby steps is a proven way to rewire your brain to form healthy new habits.

-And once you’ve developed a habit, no matter how small, you no longer have to rely on dwindling supplies of willpower and motivation to keep doing it.
+And once you’ve developed a habit, even a small one, you no longer have to rely on dwindling supplies of willpower and motivation to keep it up.

 One persistent myth that keeps people from meditating is that it smacks of new ageism; it’s too “far out.”

-Some of the most successful people in the world, like Oprah Winfrey, Michael Jordan, and Richard Branson, attribute their success in part to their regular meditation practice.
+Some of the most successful people in the world, like Oprah Winfrey and Richard Branson, attribute their success in part to their regular meditation practice.

 Another limiting myth is that the goal of meditation is to completely clear your mind of thoughts.

 When thoughts creep in, many beginners give up in frustration, believing they’ve failed.

 But remember, the point of meditation is to learn to notice and monitor your thoughts, not to eliminate them.